joaquin-alfaro/ethereum-workshop/README.md

 ## Requirements
 - Plugin *Solidity of Juan Blanco* of Visual Studio Code
 - Plugin *Cucumber (Gherkin) Full Support of Alexander Krechik* of Visual Studio Code
+- Create account in Infura and a project for a testnet (Rinkeby)
+- Create account in nft.storage

 ## Procedure to create the project